compromise-evident/rolling-code/README.md

 With the two of you having this same file (or any same file--used once for seeds,) your groupOTP keys will be generated symmetrically.

-rolling-code will also supplement ciphertext in Authorship and Hypership.
+rolling-code will also supplement ciphertext in Authorship.

 <br>
 <br>